State Discretization for Continuous-State MDPs in Infectious Disease Control: Introduction

 \section{Introduction}

-Public health officials often need to determine the optimal health intervention policy over time while facing substantial uncertainty about the state and trajectory of disease in a population.
+Public health officials often need to determine the optimal population health intervention policy over time even as the state and trajectory of disease are driven by complex dynamics.
 Many of these problems require making policy decisions sequentially over time, where the state may be represented using a continuous measure (e.g., the proportion of the population that is infected).
 For instance, during the COVID-19 pandemic, decision-makers needed to repeatedly set the start and end times of lockdowns that limited travel and interactions between individuals to reduce transmission without fully understanding the exact transmissibility of COVID-19.
-This sequential decision-making problem under uncertainty appears repeatedly in infectious disease control, as evidenced by prior literature on similar problems \citep{kaplan1996general,blower2002health,talbot2005influenza,zhang2011simulation,matrajt2021optimizing,fu2022optimal}.
+This sequential decision-making problem appears repeatedly in infectious disease control problems, as evidenced by prior literature on similar problems \citep{kaplan1996general,blower2002health,talbot2005influenza,zhang2011simulation,matrajt2021optimizing,fu2022optimal}.
 Such problems often take into account underlying disease dynamics, which are uncertain or depend on a variety of complex social and biological factors.

 A difficulty in solving repeated decision making problems for infectious disease control is the complexity of infectious disease dynamics, which are typically represented using compartmental models and simulation-based models \citep{brauer2008compartmental,kopec2010validation}.
 Such models are difficult to use for repeated decision-making problems as one often needs to evaluate the model repeatedly to identify an optimal policy for disease control, which may require a significant investment of computational time, as there is no closed-form solution.